Student Representatives to the

 Yorktown

-Josephine is a sophomore at Yorktown High School.
+Josephine is a student at Yorktown High School.
 Josephine enjoys spending a lot of time outside, skiing, biking, and playing golf.
 One of the things she learned from her grandmother, is that it is important to take care of our environment.
 On walks along a beach, her grandmother would take a bag to collect any trash or recyclables!
 Josephine is excited to be part of EcoAction Arlington because, like her grandmother, its members want to preserve outdoor spaces for future generations by fostering environmentally friendly and sustainable practices.

 Sonia Jackson